 How doing a yoga teacher training changed my life?

-I went from working 40+ hours per week in an office corporate job sitting at a desk all day to teaching no more than 20 hours per week and doing something I love.
+I went from working 40+ hours per week in an office corporate job sitting at a desk all day to teach no more than 20 hours per week and doing something I love.
 Being able to pass on something you love to others is truly a pleasure.
 The rewards are massive as you get to see how people improve and how much people enjoy and appreciate the class.
-You also improve your own communicate skills and how you relate to people and gain a deeper understand how yoga can positively impact peoples’ lives.
+You also improve your own communication skills and how you relate to people and gain a deeper understanding of how yoga can positively impact peoples’ lives.

 My Top 10 yoga teacher trainings in Thailand

 I only know Orion in Koh Phangan and The Sanctuary in Koh Samui.
-Thailand in general is a great place for different types of yoga – from Hatha, to Ashtanga or Yin Yoga.
-What I personally liked about Orion is that the groups of students are rather small, so the community and atmosphere is very nourishing, uplifting and intimate.
-I my experience, this in particular enables personal and spiritual growth.
+Thailand, in general, is a great place for different types of yoga – from Hatha to Ashtanga or Yin Yoga.
+What I personally liked about Orion is that the groups of students are rather small, so the community and atmosphere are very nourishing, uplifting and intimate.
+In my experience, this, in particular, enables personal and spiritual growth.